 - More than 84% of surveyed riders are within the traditional age range of working adults (18 to 64), with only 3.9% under 18 and 12% age 65 and older.
-Similarly, more than 80% of riders are employed full time (67%) or part time (13.5%). - Surveyed riders gave good ratings to most service elements, with an overall service rating of 2.99, where 3.0 represents a "good" rating (4 is excellent; 2 is fair and 1 is poor). - Five service elements received ratings of 3.0 or higher, with driver courtesy receiving the highest rating of 3.34. - Availability of intercity connections, on-time performance, rider information and fares all received ratings slightly below 3.0, but the average rating for frequency of service was significantly lower at 2.72, highlighting one area where the system is falling short in meeting the needs of transit-dependent passengers. - O Both transit facilities and bus shelters received mean ratings slightly higher than "fair", while real-time apps myStop and NextBus were rated less than "fair" with averages of about 1.8, indicating that improvements to these online tools are needed to provide riders with accurate, timely information. - When asked which individual aspect of service was MOST responsible for their overall service rating, almost one-third of riders said on-time performance was the most important factor, followed by 14.1% who identified frequency of service and 8.8% who mentioned driver courtesy.
+Similarly, more than 80% of riders are employed full time (67%) or part time (13.5%). - Surveyed riders gave good ratings to most service elements, with an overall service rating of 2.99, where 3.0 represents a "good" rating (4 is excellent; 2 is fair and 1 is poor). - Five service elements received ratings of 3.0 or higher, with driver courtesy receiving the highest rating of 3.34. - Availability of intercity connections, on-time performance, rider information and fares all received ratings slightly below 3.0, but the average rating for frequency of service was significantly lower at 2.72, highlighting one area where the system is falling short in meeting the needs of transit-dependent passengers. - o Both transit facilities and bus shelters received mean ratings slightly higher than "fair", while real-time apps myStop and NextBus were rated less than "fair" with averages of about 1.8. - O It should be noted that the printed survey instrument had been developed for use before the survey was delayed by Covid and therefore asked about the transit apps most widely used and supported at that time: NextBus and myStop.
+These apps were no longer supported with real-time data when the survey was fielded, which would explain the low rating. - When asked which individual aspect of service was MOST responsible for their overall service rating, almost one-third of riders said on-time performance was the most important factor, followed by 14.1% who identified frequency of service and 8.8% who mentioned driver courtesy.
 No other element of service was cited by as many as 5% of respondents. - Riders were also asked to identify how they currently receive transit information from a list of 11 sources (with more than one response possible.)
 The Transit website and Transit Center together were mentioned by more than 60% of riders, while phone apps NextBus, Google Maps and myStop together were cited by about 20%.
 About 25% of respondents cited more traditional non-digital information sources: information at stops (9%), printed schedules (6.2%) and asking a friend or bus driver (9.3%). - The interest in online information is confirmed by the high percentage of riders who own smart phones (more than 90%) and the significant share of phone owners who use apps to track buses (44.4%).
+Those who use real-time apps primarily said they use NextBus (40.8%), myStop (15.8%) and Google Maps (15.2%).
+It is important to note that more than half of respondents said they use apps (NextBus and myStop) that are no longer supported with real-time data, despite extensive efforts to make riders aware of the Transit app.
+This indicates that more marketing and education are needed to inform riders that a) the Transit app is the preferred source of information and b) NextBus and myStop are no longer supported and should not be relied upon.

-Those who use real-time apps primarily use NextBus (40.8%), myStop (15.8%) and Google Maps (15.2%). - While these results consistently show a ridership that relies on buses to commute between home and work as well as reach other destinations, there are differences among individual routes in terms of the age, employment status, income, ethnic background and access to alternative methods of transportation of their riders.
+• While these results consistently show a ridership that relies on buses to commute between home and work as well as reach other destinations, there are differences among individual routes in terms of the age, employment status, income, ethnic background and access to alternative methods of transportation of their riders.